smason/mdipp/docs/install.md

 You will need a working compiler to install these packages, however as this is a requirement for homebrew to function this doesn't need to be installed explicitly.

-Due to unfortunate interactions with CUDA, the above simple recipe more complicated due to it using a different `stdlib`.
-The compiler currently provided by Apple is `clang` derived and uses a `stdlib` incompatible with CUDA.
+Should you desire CUDA support, things are somewhat complicated due to unfortunate interactions with the `clang` derived compiler currently provided by Apple using an incompatible `stdlib`.
 The easiest way I have found of getting CUDA support working under OSX is by using GCC, you would therefore run:

     $ brew install gcc-4.9 pkg-config
     $ brew install --c++11 --cc=gcc-4.9 --build-from-source boost eigen